magento/devdocs/guides/v2.3/rest/tutorials/msi-order-processing/create-products.md

 ## Create a second simple product

-Use the same endpoint to create the second product.
-This time, we'll create 150 items.
+Use the same endpoint to create the second simple product.

 **Payload**